manojtpillai/kubuculum/README.md

 specify a batch of runs in a single input file.
 However, not all benchmarks available in the ansible version have been rewritten yet.

+## Status

+Inactive until further notice.
+But a fork that is active is likely.
+Stay tuned.

 ## Getting Started

 ### Prerequisites